RicardonesM/RicardonesM/README.md

 - 👋 Hi, I’m @RicardonesM
-- 👀 I’m interested in app development, more specifically in native iOS and Android app development
+- 👀 I’m interested in app development, more specifically in native web, iOS and Android app development
-- 🌱 I’m currently learning SwiftUI
+- 🌱 I’m currently learning React and SwiftUI
-- 💞️ I’m looking to collaborate on my own platforms and apps for now
 - 📫 You can reach me by email or on LinkedIn

 <!---